Quebec Immigrant Investor Program

 The documents may also translated by a certified linguist fluent in English and/or French, as well as your native language.
 However, if a certified linguist translates the documents, you must also provide a sign affidavit sworn in the presence of a notary public.

-Canada Investor Immigration can help refer you to a qualified translator to ensure your documents meet approval by immigration authorities in Canada.
+Davies Immigration Law can help refer you to a qualified translator to ensure your documents meet approval by immigration authorities in Canada.

 Are There Other Countries That Offer Investment Visa and Citizenship Programs?